 Research - the questions that guide us

-We work at the crossroad of geometry, combinatorics, and algebra.
+We work at the crossroads of geometry, combinatorics, and algebra.
 For example, we relate configurations of geometric shapes (such as lines, points, and circles) with algebraic objects (such as polynomials) and combinatoric objects (such as polygons and directed graphs).
 Specific projects include the following:

 Families of algebraic varieties.
 Algebraic geometry studies the geometry of the zero sets of polynomials.
 Varying a polynomial's coefficients yields an algebro-geometric object.
-Therefore, our guiding questions are: What possible zero sets (or isomorphism classes) occur by moving such coefficients towards a limit?
+Therefore, our guiding questions are: What possible zero sets (or isomorphism classes) occur by moving such coefficients toward a limit?
 What is the geometry of the space parametrizing all zero sets and their limits?
 We also use such projects to introduce students to moduli theory via the development of combinatorial and computational tools.

 Publications